orbbec/ros_astra_camera/README.md

 ### **Multiple cameras**

-- First, you need to enumerate the serial number of the camera, plug in the cameras and run
+- First, you need to enumerate the serial number of the camera, plug in the cameras, and run the following command:

   ```bash
   roslaunch astra_camera list_devices.launch